koknat/dif/README.md

 In many cases, it is difficult to visually compare the files because of formatting differences

+This was a daily occurrence for me, which was the reason why I developed this tool

 # Purpose

-'dif' runs the Linux gvimdiff, kompare, or meld tool on 2 files after preprocessing each of them with a wide variety of options
+This script 'dif' runs the Linux gvimdiff, kompare, or meld tool on 2 files after preprocessing each of them with a wide variety of options

 # Sample Problems and Solutions